"...non-stop action and danger at every turn..."

 “A game?
 Gabby’s in trouble and you’re ignoring me for a game?”

 He muttered, “Not just any game.”

 Rayen!
-Please help me!
-Gabby shouted in my mind.
+Please, please help me!
+Gabby cried out in Rayen’s mind.

 “Not.
 Now.”
 He was hunched over the computer, intent on that ridiculous game.